haridas/haridas.github.com/src/pages/about.rst

 ########
 :date: 2010-09-22 12:17

-I'm a computer programmer from India.
-Interested with working in different technological domains. like, Web application development, SOA, Machine Learning / AI and System programming.
+Hello, I'm a Developer from India.
+Interested in different domains like, Web application development, SOA, Machine Learning, Distributed systems and Devop.

-This is my personal blog to dump some of my experiences in one place, so I can refer it in future.
+This is my personal blog to dump my thoughts, so I can refer it in future.
 I hope some of this would be helpful to others.

 Contact Informations